 My goal for 2015: Visit state number 49 and 50 for me: Alabama and Tennessee.

 I earlier mentioned inspiration.
 This message definitely inspired me.
 I also have visited 48 states.
-I haven’t prioritized getting to the last 2.
+I haven’t prioritized getting to the last two.
 I always figured work would take me to them eventually.
 Anyway, Maybe I’ll make more of an effort to get to New Mexico and Idaho in 2015.
 Thanks Justin!

 My pipe dream is to be upgraded more than twice in a year, now that I’ve made Platinum.